dike-okpan/UK-YouTube-Influencer-Analysis/README.md

 | Power BI | Visualizing the data via interactive dashboards |
 | GitHub | Hosting the project documentation and version control |

-# Data Cleaning, Structure & Testing
+# Data Cleaning, Structure and Testing

 The data met the following criteria and constraints after cleaning: